imagej/imagej.github.io/pages/ImageJ1-ImageJ2_cheat_sheet.md

 ---

 This page summarizes translation of basic operations of ImageJ1 and ImageJ2 API.
-Based on the work of {% include person content='TODO' %} , Scientific Computing Facility, MPI-CBG Dresden.
+Based on the work of {% include person content='Haesleinhuepf' %} , Scientific Computing Facility, MPI-CBG Dresden.

 <table>
 <thead>